cinemast/libjson-rpc-cpp/README.md

 This C++ library provides a json-rpc (remote procedure call) framework for Windows, Linux and MacOS (or any other UNIX derivate).
 It is fully JSON-RPC 2.0 compatible ([JSON-RPC 2.0](http://www.jsonrpc.org/specification)) and provides additional features, such as generic authentication mechanisms.

-**Notice: Everything is still under development.
+**Notice: This framework is currently in a beta phase.
 Bug Reports are very welcome!**

 ![libjson-rpc-cpp logo](https://github.com/cinemast/libjson-rpc-cpp/blob/master/dev/artwork/logo.png?raw=true)